Contributing (and hacking onto) nixvim

 optionsRenamedToSettings | List of options renamed to settings. | No | [] |

-originalName | The original name of the plugin, usually the plugin's github repo name.
+packPathName | The name of the plugin directory in packpath, usually the plugin's github repo name.
 E.g. "foo-bar.vim" . | No | name parameter |

 package | The nixpkgs package attr for this plugin.
 Can be a string, a list of strings, a module option, or any derivation.
 For example, "foo-bar-vim" for pkgs.vimPlugins.foo-bar-vim , or [ "hello" "world" ] will be referenced as pkgs.hello.world . | No | name parameter |